 Relaxing Your Eyes

 - If you regularly drive, stop and get out of the car at least every two hours to prevent tiredness.
-Also, use Optrex ActiMist™ Eye Spray regularly to soothe & revive your eyes.
+There are also sprays, such as Optrex ActiMist™ Eye spray that soothe dry eyes.

-- Take regular breaks from your computer screen, or at least look away from it every five minutes and focus on something further away.
+- Take regular breaks from your computer screen, look away from the screen every 5 minutes for a few seconds.
 Make sure you blink regularly, as your blink rate slows when concentrating at a computer.

 - Ask your employer to fit a protective screen to your computer to get rid of harmful glare.